Los Angeles Stalking Lawyer

-The criminal defense attorneys at Stephen G. Rodriguez & Partners aggressively represent defendants charged with stalking.
-If you are being investigated or charged with stalking speak to an experienced criminal defense attorney form our office before you speak to anyone from law enforcement.
+The criminal defense attorneys at Stephen G. Rodriguez & Partners aggressively represent defendants who have been charged with stalking.
+If you are being investigated or charged with stalking speak to an experienced criminal defense lawyer from our office before you speak to anyone from law enforcement.

 Stalking Law in California

-In California, stalking is prosecuted under Penal Code Section 646.9, and in order to obtain a conviction a prosecutor must prove the following elements:
+In California, stalking is prosecuted under Penal Code Section 646.9.
+In order to obtain a conviction, the following elements must be proven:

 - A person willfully, maliciously and repeatedly followed or harassed another;

-- Made a credible threat either verbally, in writing or by any electronic communication; and
+- Made a credible threat either verbally or in writing; and

 - Did so with the intent to place that person in reasonable fear for his or her safety or for the safety of their immediate family.

-Harassment is a knowing and willful course of conduct, serving no legitimate purpose, that is directed at a specific person and that seriously annoys, alarms, torments, or terrorizes a person.
-A court of conduct is a series of two or more acts demonstrating a continuity of purpose.
+Under the law, harassment is defined as a knowing and willful course of conduct, serving no legitimate purpose, that is directed at a specific person and that seriously annoys, alarms, torments, or terrorizes a person.
+A court of conduct is a series of two or more acts that demonstrate a continuity of purpose.